StreakYC/mache/README.md

  - **float**
  - **boolean**

-You define fields to export by implementing com.streak.logging.analysis.BigqueryFieldExporter.
+You define fields to export by implementing com.streak.logging.analysis.LogsFieldExporter.
 It has the following methods that are run once for each log export to enumerate the schema:
  - **getFieldCount()** returns the number of fields parsed by this exporter.
  - **getFieldName(int)** takes an integer between 0 and getFieldCount() - 1, and returns the field name at that index.
 The ordering isn't important, but must be consistent with *getFieldType()*.
  - **getFieldType(int)** takes an integer between 0 and getFieldCount() - 1, and returns the field type at that index.
 The ordering isn't important, but must be consistent with *getFieldName()*.